* This is the Professional Version. *

 IgA nephropathy is deposition of IgA immune complexes in glomeruli, manifesting as slowly progressive hematuria, proteinuria, and, often, renal insufficiency.
 Diagnosis is based on urinalysis and renal biopsy.
 Prognosis is generally good.
 Treatment options include ACE inhibitors, angiotensin II receptor blockers, corticosteroids, immunosuppressants, and ω-3 polyunsaturated fatty acids.

-IgA nephropathy is a nephritic syndrome, a form of chronic glomerulonephritis (GN—see Overview of Nephritic Syndrome) characterized by the deposition of IgA immune complexes in glomeruli.
+IgA nephropathy is a nephritic syndrome, a form of chronic glomerulonephritis (GN—see page Overview of Nephritic Syndrome) characterized by the deposition of IgA immune complexes in glomeruli.
 It is the most common form of GN worldwide.
 It occurs at all ages, with a peak onset in the teens and 20s; affects men 2 to 6 times more frequently than women; and is more common in whites and Asians than in blacks.
 Prevalence estimates for IgA kidney deposits are 5% in the US, 10 to 20% in southern Europe and Australia, and 30 to 40% in Asia.
 However, some people with IgA deposits do not develop clinical disease.

 Cause is unknown, but evidence suggests that there may be several mechanisms, including increased IgA1 production, defective IgA1 glycosylation causing increased binding to mesangial cells, decreased IgA1 clearance, a defective mucosal immune system, and overproduction of cytokines stimulating mesangial cell proliferation.
 Familial clustering has also been observed, suggesting genetic factors at least in some cases.